 Touring the Zocalo and Templo Mayor is essential for any trip to Mexico City as you will learn so much about Mexico’s history and identity.

-National Museum of Anthropology (Museo Nacional de la Antropología)
+5. National Museum of Anthropology (Museo Nacional de la Antropología)

-No visit to Mexico City is complete without a trip to this museum, and even if museums aren’t typically your cup of tea, we recommend you make an exception for this one.
+No visit to Mexico City is complete without a trip to the anthropology museum, and even if museums aren’t typically your cup of tea, we recommend you make an exception for this one.

 This museum is truly a national treasure, and is the largest museum in the whole country, with thousands of years’ worth of artifacts stretching all the way back to Mexico’s Pre-Columbian period.

 Perhaps most striking is the Aztec Sun Stone, as well as the giant Olmec stone heads.
 Civilizations and tribes covered include the Aztec, Maya, Gulf of Mexico, Oaxaca, Mexico, Toltec, and Teotihuacan, as well as sections dedicated to modern rural populations and the colonial period.

 There are also a variety of gardens and outdoor exhibits, including a full reconstruction of an Aztec outdoor temple.
 This is one of the top attractions in Mexico City!

 6. Take a Day Trip to Las Grutas Tolantongo